List of hop varieties: Centennial

+Chinook

+Released in 1985.
+It is the cross of USDA 63102M (Note: In USDA nomenclature, the "M" in USDA 63102M (and similar named hops) stands for "male".) and Petham Golding, (Note: It was previously thought that Golding was the mother.) with the aforementioned being a cross from Brewer's Gold and a wild male from Utah.

 Citra brand HBC 394 cv

-Citra Brand is a registered trademark used with HBC 394 cv special aroma hop variety developed by the Hop Breeding Company (a joint venture between John I. Haas, Inc. and Select Botanicals Group, LLC) and funded by Sierra Nevada, Deschutes, and Widmer Brothers breweries.
+Citra Brand is a registered trademark used with HBC 394 cv special aroma hop variety developed by the Hop Breeding Company (a joint venture between John I. Haas, Inc. and Select Botanicals Group, LLC).
+The hop was first crossed in 1990, then assigned the name X-114.
+Its grandmother is Hallertau Mittelfrüh.
+(Note: Citra is "50 percent Mittelfrüh, 25 percent U.S. Tettnanger, 19 percent Brewer's Gold, 3 percent East Kent Golding and 3 percent unknown [...]."
+The hops that were crossed to make Citra was a female and male plant resulting from the same cross of a female Hallertau Mittelfrüh and a male.
+The male was crossed from U.S. Tettnanger and USDA 63015.)
+Various breweries tested the hop before Sierra Nevada, Deschutes, and Widmer Brothers became interested and financed more acreage.
 It was released in 2007.
 Citra Brand hops have fairly high alpha acids and total oil contents with a low percentage of cohumulone content.
 Citra Brand hops imparts citrus (grapefruit) and tropical fruit characters to beer.

 Cluster

 Originated from mass selection of the Cluster hop, which is an old American cultivar.
 It is suggested that they arose from hybridization of varieties, imported by Dutch and English settlers and indigenous male hops.
 There is an early ripening and a late ripening Cluster cultivar.
 Also known as Golden Cluster.
 They can give a blackcurrant aroma/flavor.
 Substitutes: Brewer's Gold.

 Columbus

 A high yielding, high alpha acid American bittering hop.
 Also known by the trade name Tomahawk.
 One of the "Three Cs" along with Cascade and Centennial.
 Like the others it is citrusy and slightly woody.
 Columbus has a very high amount of total oils, and can impart a 'resiny' quality to a beer.
 Substitutes for bittering: Nugget, Chinook.
 Substitutes for aroma and flavor: Cascade, Centennial.